Loughborough Junction railway station: Services

+During the peak hours, a small number of Southeastern services between Beckenham Junction and London Blackfriars call at the station.
+The station is served by five trains to London Blackfriars in the morning peak and two trains to Beckenham Junction in the evening peak.

+A small number of late evening Thameslink services are extended beyond St Albans City to Bedford.
+On Sundays, there are also direct services beyond St Albans City to Luton.

 Connections

 London Buses routes 35, 45, 345, P4 and P5 and night route N35 serve the station.

 Future proposals

 The South London line passes across the south end of Loughborough Junction station via a bridge but has never had platforms there.
 As part of phase 2 of the East London line extension project, this line is now part of the London Overground network operated by Transport for London.
 Completed on 9 December 2012, this extension connected the South London Line to the East and West London lines, allowing rail services to run across South London from Surrey Quays to Clapham Junction.
 This creates an orbital network around Central London, fulfilling the Orbirail concept.

 The new route passes over both Loughborough Junction and Brixton stations, and the proposals were criticised for not including new interchange stations at these locations.
 No London Overground platforms are planned at Loughborough Junction as the line is on high railway arches, making the cost of any station construction prohibitive.
 It has been proposed, as an alternative, that the disused East Brixton could be reopened instead as the site is close to both stations.